lasseedfast/pdf-highlighter/README.md

 # PDF Highlighter

-This project offers a tool for highlighting and annotating sentences in PDF documents using a Large Language Model (LLM).
-It is designed to help users identify and emphasize relevant sentences in their documents.
+A library for highlighting and annotating sentences in PDF documents using Large Language Models (LLM).
+It's made to help users identify and emphasize relevant sentences in PDF documents.
+Compatible with both OpenAI and Ollama libraries.

 ## Use cases